knadh/paginator/README.md

     // from the database, do:
     p.SetTotal(totalFromDB)

-    // Generate HTML page numbers in a template. p.HTML()
+    // Generate HTML page numbers in a template
+    // (and pass optional query params to append to each page URL) p.HTML("", url.Values{})
 ```

 ## Example